-To speak for the best interest of abused and neglected children in the courts of Northeastern Oklahoma.
-We promote and support quality volunteer representation for children to provide each child a safe, permanent, and nurturing home.
+The mission of Child Advocates of Northeast Oklahoma (CANO) is to speak for the best interest of abused and neglected children in the courts of Northeastern Oklahoma.
+We recruit and support quality volunteer representation for children with a goal to ensure each child is placed in a safe, permanent, and nurturing home.

 Why is CASA so important?